publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 The keys are:

 -  ``standalone/mobile`` - The software is a standalone application, typically installed and run on a mobile operating system.
 -  ``standalone/iot`` - The software is suitable for an IoT context.
--  ``standalone/desktop`` - The software is typically installed and run in a
-   a desktop operating system environment.
+-  ``standalone/desktop`` - The software is typically installed and run in a desktop operating system environment.
 -  ``standalone/web`` - The software is a web application that runs on a server and is accessible through a web browser.
 -  ``standalone/backend`` - The software is a backend application that provides interfaces (e.g., APIs) for other services.
 Typically it does not provide direct user interfaces.
 -  ``standalone/other`` - The software has a different nature from the ones listed above.
 -  ``addon`` - The software is an addon, such as a plugin or a theme, for a more complex software (e.g. a CMS or an office suite).
 -  ``library`` - The software is a library or SDK intended to be used by developers in other software projects.
 -  ``configurationFiles`` - The software does not contain executable script but a set of configuration files.
 They may document how to obtain a certain deployment.
 They could be in the form of plain